Ayiwoma/Data-Visualization-and-Dashboards-with-Tableau-/README.md

 **Process**

-Data Preparation
+1. Data Preparation

-Import the dataset into Tableau, which includes the name of the airbnb, the property type, room type, beds, price and other relevant data.
+   Imported the dataset into Tableau, which includes the name of the airbnb, the property type, room type, beds, price and other relevant data.

-Data exploration
+2. Data exploration

-Explore the data to view the details provided by using data source provided in Tableau.
+   Explored the data to view the details provided by using data source provided in Tableau.

-Creating data visualization
+3. Creating data visualization

-Use charts, graphs, maps,
+   Used charts, graphs, maps to present data retrieved and prepared to showcase information.